 Here is the interactive reader part completed by a kindergarten friend.

 Looking for the Veteran’s Day learning pack?
-You can find it by clicking here:

 You can grab the Veteran’s Day QR Scan & Learn reader by clicking here: